Reviewing HF Sinclair (DINO) & Its Peers

 |3.12%

-This table compares HF Sinclair and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares HF Sinclair and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue